 Apart from being a wanderer I was famous as a heavy user of the lending library—I developed a six books a week habit at a very tender age—and also for my fibbing.
 Not fibs of the ‘a big boy broke it and ran away’ variety.
 Just gratuitous, transparent, but rather thrilling whoppers.
 As in, “Michael Quigley ate a worm from the compost heap and now he’s dead.”
 Enter stage left Michael Quigley, in bouncing good health.

-I had a spectacularly miserable time in college, trying to force myself into the square hole of science and quite unable to quit.
+I had a spectacularly miserable time in university, trying to force myself into the square hole of science and quite unable to quit.
 In my family if you started something—a science degree, a second helping of pie, anything—you finished it.
 So when the opportunity of marriage and motherhood came along I leapt at it.
 In the space of five years I produced four wonderful children and surrendered happily to a life of sieved prunes in my hair and continuous loop readings of Chicken Licken.

 “Judgments and Executions,” I said.
 Answering the telephone with the name of my department was really the best part of the job.

 “I’m Carmen Callil,” said the voice of cutting edge British publishing, ‘and I want to publish you.’